coderefinery/social-coding/content/software-licensing.md

 * **Example JLA Matches**: `MIT`, `Apache-2.0` (for the code component)

-* **Code vs. Data/Weights & OpenRAIL Nuance**: Never apply software licenses like GPL or MIT to raw datasets or model weights.
-Use **CC-BY-4.0** or **CC0** for non-code assets.
-Additionally, behavioral licenses (such as OpenRAIL) impose usage restrictions (e.g., prohibiting specific harmful uses), which means they do **not** qualify as OSI-approved open-source software and cannot be filtered via standard JLA open-source queries.
+* **Code vs. Data/Weights & OpenRAIL Nuance**: Avoid applying software licenses like GPL or MIT to raw datasets or model weights — their terms reference source code, object code, and linking, which leaves users guessing about what applies.
+Use **CC-BY-4.0** or **CC0** for non-code assets instead.
+Note also that behavioral licenses (such as OpenRAIL) impose usage restrictions (e.g., prohibiting specific harmful uses), so they do **not** qualify as OSI-approved open source and will not appear in standard JLA queries.

 * **Downstream Obligations**: Downstream users must cite your repository for the code (under your chosen software license) and give credit for the model weights and data under the corresponding Creative Commons license.